ecoli.library.parquet_emitter

 Return type:

-Gets the saved metadata (see get_output_metadata()) for a given field as a list.
+Gets the saved metadata (see output_metadata()) for a given field as a list.
+Automatically quotes the field name to handle special characters.
+Do NOT use double quotes in field.

 Parameters: